 - Vitamin A: 2052IU

 Commonly Asked Questions

-Can the dirt cups be made in advance?
+Can dirt cups be made in advance?

-Can these be made vegan?
+Can the dirt cups be made vegan?

 You can choose to substitute milk and cream for 4 cups of coconut milk.
-Also, replace melted butter with ¼ cup of organic coconut oil (this will add a wonderful nutty flavor to your dessert).
+Also, replace melted butter with ¼ cup of organic coconut oil (This will add a wonderful nutty flavor to your dessert).

 ConclusionThis Oreo dirt cup recipe is a great dessert you can get creative with, particularly with the coming of Halloween.
 You can use graham crackers, ritz, or other cookie crumbs to your liking.
 It’s the perfect snack to satisfy your sweet tooth and unleash your creativity!

 Have your own special recipe to share?
 Submit Your Recipe Today!